 - Your user account

-- A relational table with personalization data is mapped to your SMS-enabled database
+- A relational table with personalization data mapped to your SMS-enabled database

 - Go to Data > Databases and associate the relational table you plan to use for personalization data to the SMS-enabled database.
 You may need to create or import a new relational table first.

-- Scroll down to the Associated Relational Tables section, select the relational table you associated then select Create Table Query.
+- In the Associated relational tables section, select the relational table you associated, then select Create table query.

-- Select your chosen criteria for the table that you want queried.
-For example, if you want to target "gold-level customers" in your message, you may enter Member Status in your Table Field, is equal to as your Operator, and Gold as your Value.
+- Select your criteria for the table that you want queried.
+For example, if you want to target gold-level customers in your message, you may enter Member status in your table field, is equal to as your operator, and Gold as your value.

 - You can now go to your SMS message drafts and personalize an existing or new message by using the relational table personalization tags.
-Go to SMS > SMS drafts and either select the draft you'd like to edit or New draft to create a new message.
+Go to SMS and group messages > SMS drafts and either select the draft you'd like to edit or New draft to create a new message.

-- If your relational table query will return more than one row of data for a contact, use the OrderBy clause.
+- If your relational table query will return more than one record for a contact, use the OrderBy clause.
+SMS only does single replace (it doesn’t iterate the relational table).
+When applying the OrderBy clause, it will use the first value of the multiple ones that could be returned.

-The general format for a personalization tag is %%RT::path to query::field name%%.
+The general format for this placeholder is %%RT::path to query::field name%%

 See the sample uses below for more examples.